nealcaren/CrisisOpportunity/markdown/race_traits.md

 the fact that all children of a mixed race were counted as blacks.
-From such a condition of affairs it would naturally be assumed that the race to which all half-breeds were credited would, especially if prolific, rapidly gain upon the other race."^[Miles Menander Dawson, in the Quarterly Publications of the American Statistical Association, September-December, 1896, page 142.]
+From such a condition of affairs it would naturally be assumed that the race to which all half-breeds were credited would, especially if prolific, rapidly gain upon the other race.^[Miles Menander Dawson, in the *Quarterly Publications of the American Statistical Association*, September-December, 1896, page 142.]

 On the appearance of each census since emancipation, there has been some